 The finfish aquaculture sector is complex with multiple processes depending on what fish are being grown and where the sites are located.
 There are a number of environmental factors that can influence the sector and a number of interactions that the sector has with its environment.
 Consequently there are several activities that SEPA regulates through a variety of regulations.

 SEPA, as one of a number of organisations regulating finfish aquaculture, is implementing a revised regulatory framework that will strengthen the protection of the marine environment for the people of Scotland.
-SEPA is one of a number of organisations that regulate the sector.
-We have introduced a new firm, evidence-based regulatory framework which will further strengthen the protection of the marine environment for the people of Scotland.

 In 2015, the First Minister pledged that Scotland would lead the way to deliver a more equal, more just world, by signing Scotland up to the United Nation (UN) Sustainable Development Goals.
 These global goals give us the framework to achieve real change, from eradicating poverty to ensuring a good home for us all.
 This vision is underpinned by SEPA’s own regulatory strategy, One Planet Prosperity, which aims to deliver environmental protection and improvement in ways which help communities and businesses thrive within the resources of our planet.